BIG HEAD

 Diarrhoea & Worming

-It is recommended to worm every 10 wks in spring/summer/autumn and 12 wks in winter.
-Personally I worm every horse plus the family and farm cat at the same time, every 10 weeks in summer and every 12 weeks in winter.
-Any new arrivals are kept in a separate paddock for the first week where they are wormed before moving into their designated paddock so not to introduce chemical resistant worms onto the property.
+It is recommended to worm every 10 wk's in spring/summer/autumn and 12 wk's in winter, or more frequently on small acreage and especially if over stocked.
+Personally I worm every horse plus the family and farm cats at the same time, every 10 weeks in summer and every 12 weeks in winter.
+Any new arrivals are kept in a separate paddock for the first week where they are wormed before moving into their designated paddock so not to introduce chemical (Ivomectin) resistant worms onto the property.

-I am using IMAX Gold horse wormer which contains ivermectin and praziquantel, and will treat all common horse worms including tapeworms and bots.
-There is a very low rate of worm resistance to these chemicals in horses to date, and so they are recommended over and above all over chemicals.
+I am using IMAX Gold horse wormer which contains Ivormectin and praziquantel, and will treat all common horse worms including tapeworms and bots.
+I interchange with Strategy T which contains benzimidazole and tetrahydropyrimadine.
 By worming all new arrivals I am preventing the introduction of chemical resistant worms.
 By worming as directed, with correct dose rates and frequency I am careful not to encourage resistance to occur.
 By keeping stocking rates low we are also able to keep our paddocks hygienic.
 So far so good, we have not had any over burdened horses, and worming has always been successful with every horse to date.

 Be sure to provide plenty of good quality water, and keep an eye that your horse is not dangerously dehydrated by pinching skin between your thumb and index finger on his neck, if it does not spring back fairly quickly then he will need veterinary attention.
 Dehydration is a real killer.